ece-student/Team-16/docs/Milestone3/milestone3.md

 ## Milestone 3
 The purpose of this milestone was to simulate maze mapping, which is a large part of our final robot design.
-We first implemented this using a more flexible programming language, in our case, we used Python, so that we could simulate and easily test out the efficiencies of certain algorithms.
+We first implemented this using a more flexible programming language, in our case, we used Python, so that we could simulate and easily test out the efficiencies of certain algorithms and so we could also easily test out different optimization techniques.
 Then we implemented this on the Arduino so that the robot can navigate through the maze.

 We used DFS for our map mazing implementation.
 [Click here to learn more](https://www.hackerearth.com/practice/algorithms/graphs/depth-first-search/tutorial/)

-### Simulation Team
+## Simulation Team
  #### Coding Environment
  We used python 3 for development.
 In our opinion, python is the best language for rapid development and prototyping algorithms.